Goetz-Nguyen/cpt-part-2-program-math-group/README.md

 ```
 4. Look for outputs in terminal

+5. Interact with the terminal by using up and down keys to navigate and enter to confirm, occasionally type with keyboard to perform specific inputs.

 ## Contributors
 Anthony Antczak, Caio Gentil Corado, Gabriel Paras and Sebastian Siatka
+#
+#
+#
+#
+#
 ## Calculator Tutorial
 # Basic
 + addition = +